Computed Tomography

 Dilated descending thoracic aorta >3.5 cm with mural thrombus or calcification; best seen on CTA.

-Ground-glass opacity (GGO)
+Ground-glass Opacity (GGO)

-Hazy increased attenuation of lung
+Hazy increased attenuation of lung parenchyma with preserved bronchial and vascular margins

 Intracerebral Hemorrhage (ICH)